-Glenorchy is a small town with a huge backyard.
 As a Queenstown local, I’m always taking off for the day or on overnight trips to Glenorchy to get out of the hustle and bustle of Queenstown.
-In fact, visiting Glenorchy is one of the best things to do in Queenstown.
-But the best part?
-There are a ton of awesome free things to do in Glenorchy!
+And one of the things I’ve learned is that there are a ton of awesome free things to do here!

-But what are the best free things to do in Glenorchy?
-Well, as you may have guessed this blog is about them all, so lace up your boots and hit the road, paradise is waiting!
+So, what exactly are these activities?
+Well, as you may have guessed, this blog is about them all, so lace up your boots and join me as we hit the road, paradise is waiting!

 1. Glenorchy Boardwalk/Walkway